veristagnum/skills-github-pages/_posts/2025-11-05-setup a minimal blog site using Github Pages.md

 ---
-title: "Set Up A Minimal Blog Site Using Github Pages"
+title: "Setup a minimal blog site using Github Pages"
 date: 2025-11-05
 ---